rootkovska/x86_harmful/x86_harmful.md

-2. The BIOS has fully privileged access to all the hardware, so it can talk to all the devices at will and reprogram them as it likes: for instance to start shooting DMA write transactions, at some point in time, to a pre-defined memory location where the OS or hypervisor code is going to be loaded later.
+2. The BIOS has fully privileged access to all the hardware, so it can talk to all the devices at will and reprogram them as it likes: for instance to start shooting DMA write transactions, at some point in time, to a predefined memory location where the OS or hypervisor code is going to be loaded later.

 3. The BIOS provides the code that executes in System Management Mode (or SMM, discussed later) during the whole lifespan of the platform, and so it can easily inject malicious SMM rootkits [@embleton_smm_rootkit], [@bsdaemon_smm_rootkit], [@kovah_million_bioses].

 ## Bad SMM vs. Tails

 Perhaps the most spectacular demonstration of how security sensitive the BIOS